 'The main thing now is to protect our country and our people, and not to allow clashes,' he told a government meeting, according to state news agency Belta.

 The Belarusian leader discussed the crisis with Germany's Angela Merkel on Monday, his first phone call with a Western leader since he suppressed mass protests against his rule last year.

 Merkel's office said the pair discussed bringing humanitarian aid to the migrants, whose number includes many young children.

 Lukashenko said he and Merkel agreed the standoff should be defused.

 'We were of the united opinion that nobody needs escalation -- not the EU, or Belarus,' he said.

 But he said he had 'differing' views with Merkel on how the migrants got to Belarus, with the West saying Minsk had brought them there as revenge for sanctions.

-EU foreign ministers have agreed that existing sanctions targeting Lukashenko's regime will be expanded to include individuals or companies found to have encouraged border crossings.
+EU foreign ministers on Monday agreed that existing sanctions targeting Lukashenko's regime will be expanded to include individuals or companies found to have encouraged border crossings.

 The US has also vowed to expand its sanctions on Belarus.

-Following EU pressure to stop the arrivals, Turkish Airlines has banned Iraqis, Syrians and Yemenis from flying to Belarus via Turkey and private Syrian carrier Cham Wings Airlines has said it will halt flights to Minsk.
+Turkish Airlines has now banned Iraqis, Syrians and Yemenis from flying to Belarus via Turkey and private Syrian carrier Cham Wings Airlines has said it will halt flights to Minsk.